 Every now and again we’ll see a tennis match that reminds us of why we fell in love with the game.
-At its best, it can be a thrilling chess-like game; offense versus defense, probing for a weakness and looking for the right time to hit that killer shot.
+At its best, it can be a thrilling chess-like game; tennis offense versus tennis defense, probing for weakness and looking for the right time to hit that killer shot.

-Three Offensive Tennis Tips
+Three Tennis Offensive Strategies

-1. Keep your opponent on the move
+Keep your opponent on the move

 It’s easier than it sounds; just hit the ball into space, forcing your opponent to scramble and not have time to hit an accurate return.
 You’ll tire them out in no time, and victory will be yours.

 Attack the net

 Once your opponent is hitting those defensive floaters, it’s time to attack the net.
 By anticipating such a shot and moving towards the net, you can hit a powerful overhead shot and potentially win the point, or at least force a wild and inaccurate reply from your foe.
-Go in for the kill – go in to the net.
+Go in for the kill – go into the net.

 Serve and volley

 Whilst a hard technique for even many professionals, having a good serve and volley game can be an effective offensive technique.
 Hitting a hard, accurate serve will see little in way of a return, giving you a great chance to volley home to victory.

-Three Defensive Tennis Tips
+Three tennis Defensive Tips

-1. Get into position
+Get into position

 Whilst not a hard shot for your opposite number to attack, it can buy you valuable time to run into position whilst the ball’s in the air, giving you a better position to win the point from.

-2. Make your opponent pay
+Make your opponent pay

 An opponent rushing towards the net is an opponent who smells blood and wants to go in for the kill – don’t give them that satisfaction.
-By hitting a lob or shot close to the net, you’ll have a good chance of winning the point, or at least force them back to the baseline with their tail between their legs.
+By hitting a lob or shot close to the net, you’ll have a good chance of winning the point or at least force them back to the baseline with their tail between their legs.